heidihendry/camelot/doc/introduction.rst

 -  Lets multiple people use it at the same time
 -  Runs on Windows, OSX and Linux
 -  Is easy to start using

+Camelot is Open Source Software.
+You can find its project page `here <https://gitlab.com/camelot-project/camelot>`__